American Student Dental Association: Governance

-The association is structured as a network of chapters based at each of the 66 dental schools in the United States and Puerto Rico, ASDA is uniquely geared to respond to its members at the local, regional and national levels.
+The association is structured as a network of chapters based at each of the 66 dental schools in the United States and Puerto Rico.

+In 1988, ASDA elected its first female president, N. Gail McLaurin of the Medical University of South Carolina.

 In 1999, ASDA and the American Dental Education Association hosted the first National Dental Student Lobby Day.
 This involves students gathering in Washington, D.C. to actively lobby members of Congress.

 ASDA is governed by 132 delegates (two students from each of its 66 dental school chapters).
 Chapters are grouped into 11 districts, each guided by an elected trustee.
 Each year, the delegates elect a president, two vice presidents and a Speaker of the House of Delegates.
 ASDA also has councils that guide the organization's work in a number of key areas.

 A resolution is a formal request or action that is presented to the House of Delegates for consideration.
 Delegates present discussion for or against a specific resolution, then the house votes to determine the outcome.